kenzik/terraform-jump/README.md

-## terraform configs for basic linux/jump/whatever server
+## terraform configs for basic linux/jump/whatever server on Azure

 SSH has been hardened with cloud-init.
 Modify to your liking for your distro.
 Uncomment the docker installation if you want to containerize the things.